ivan112058/obsidian-audio-player/README.md

 ### Using Git

-If you want to play around with the source code, install the plugin from the repository:
+If you want to play around with the source code (assuming you have a development environment set up with Node), install the plugin from the repository:

 1. Quit Obsidian
 2. Clone this repository into your vault's `.obsidian/plugins` directory